MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-enable-dynamics-365-ai-sales.md

    > [!div class="mx-imgBorder"]
    > ![Predictive opportunity scoring change maximum score for grade](media/predictive-opportunity-scoring-change-max-score.png "Predictive opportunity scoring change maximum score for grade")<br>
 1. Save and apply the model.<br>
    The predictive opportunity scoring is configured and ready to use in your organization.
 The score refreshes every 24 hours.
-When you recreate a new model, the application takes 24 hours to apply the new model.
+When you recreate a model, the application takes 24 hours to apply the new model.

 > [!NOTE]
 > For more information about Predictive opportunity scoring and how it can help your users, see [Convert opportunities into deals](../sales/work-predictive-opportunity-scoring.md).